By Chaim Landsberg

 After the Maccabi movement broke up, L. Sirkin joined the “Hapoel” organization of Lithuania and turned to us, asking to set up a local branch of Hapoel.

-Among the organizers whom Sirkin (Sarig) addressed were: Pesach Shlapoberski, Chaim Landsberg, Shaul Lubinski, the late L. Donski, the late D. Goldberg, and others.
+Among the organizers whom Sirkin (Sarig) addressed were: Pesach Shlapobersky, Chaim Landsberg, Shaul Lubinsky, the late L. Donsky, the late D. Goldberg, and others.

 The organizers started recruiting members who had some connection to the Eretz Israel labor movement.
 In their recruitment of members to Hapoel, they encountered difficulties.
 Most of the youth were already members of various youth movements, such as Hashomer Hatzair, Hechalutz or Beitar, whose common goal was the preparation of their members for aliya to the Land of Israel.